GarimaSubedi01/Web_dev_html/README.md

 ### 💻 Day 10

-Learnt about limking to relative pages, linking images, linking to sections within a page, using whitespace & ideation and learnt about comments.
+Learnt about linking to relative pages, linking images, linking to sections within a page, using whitespace & ideation and learnt about comments.